All Episodes

 And the main way to communicate with the dog is with your body language.

-And that's because we're like primates and we we use our mouths a lot and we like to chatter a whole lot.
+And that's because we're like primates and we use our mouths a lot and we like to chatter a whole lot.

-Um, but for a dog, the way that they communicate for the most part is with their body language.
+But for a dog, the way that they communicate for the most part is with their body language.

 Yeah.

-Okay, um, Roadie has a question.
+Roadie has a question.

-Because of course I live on a ranch, so it's perfect for a dog like this.
+So it's perfect for a dog like this.

 It's a daily thing.

-But many people don't have the those opportunities.
+But many people don't have those opportunities.

-They don't have the space, or they may themselves not be as physically active, and yet they have a dog that demands a lot of physical activity.
+And yet they have a dog that demands a lot of physical activity.

 Talk about the importance of matching those two together.